 Restart Windows Audio Services

-Audio services running in the background sometimes crash or stop responding.
-Fortunately, restarting them takes seconds and often fixes detection without requiring driver changes.
+Background audio services sometimes crash or stop responding without any visible warning.
+Fortunately, restarting them takes only seconds and often resolves detection issues without any driver changes at all.

 Step 1: Press Windows + R to open the Run dialog